Gender Identity and Sexual Orientation

 DO use and respect the pronouns they use.

 DON'T ask a transgender person about their biology.

 DO give transgender people the same privacy and respect you would give cisgender people.

 DON'T feel the need to 'correct' someone you believe you be using the 'wrong' restroom.

 DO trust they are using the restroom they are comfortable in.

 DON'T make a big fuss if you slip up and use the wrong pronouns for someone.

-DO quickly apologize, correct yourself, and move on without making them feel on the spot.
+DO thank them, correct yourself, and move on without making them feel on the spot.